HAVE YOU EVER THOUGHT ABOUT VOLUNTEERING?

 Could you support a family going through a difficult time?

-Our next volunteer training course begins Tuesday 19th September 2017, 9:30am - 12:30pm, and will run each Tuesday for 7 weeks (except half term).
+Our next volunteer training course begins soon, and will run Tuesday mornings for 7 weeks (except half term).
 It will be held at The Dudson Centre in Hanley.

 Volunteering is not only good for families, it’s also good for volunteers.
 It has been shown to improve people’s confidence, emotional health and well-being and improve their prospects in the job market by increasing their skills and awareness.